Port

 Meals included

-Embark on an unforgettable journey into the heart of Ecuador’s cacao country, where you’ll taste and explore some of the finest chocolate in the world—crafted from authentic Ecuadorian cacao.
+Here's a journey into the heart of Ecuador's cacao country, where you'll taste and explore some of the finest chocolate in the world.

-To conclude your experience, visit the estate’s chocolate factory to see how the harvested cacao is transformed into finished chocolate bars.
-Learn about the techniques used to refine flavor and texture, and gain a deeper appreciation for the craftsmanship behind Ecuadorian chocolate.
+At the estate's chocolate factory, see how the harvested cacao is transformed into finished chocolate bars and gain a deeper appreciation for the techniques employed to refine flavor and texture.

 We've made some updates to improve your experience.